 Clergy often work in pairs, acting as reviewer for one another, but it is equally possible simply to find someone to help you without you acting as listener for them.
 If you need help finding a reviewer we can help match people up.

-As part of the scheme you will have a regular opportunity for a conversation with a bishop and archdeacon every three years, but as you arrange the process yourself it is easily possible to do your own MDR in the intervening years.
+As part of the scheme you will have a regular opportunity for a conversation with a bishop and archdeacon every three years.